blentley/ForecastingElectricityDemand/README.md

 ![Seq9](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq9.PNG)

 #### Method 3.
 Predicting multi-period sequences of a defined length
-In this example, we need to chage some of our starting assumptions slightly.
-Let's assume our predicting sequence is now 3 periods, and we want to predict a sequence of 2 periods.
+In this example, let's assume our sequence length is 3 periods and we want to predict a sequence of 2 periods (These can be anything, I've only shortened them to keep the example concise).

 The row 'Demand 1.1' shows that the values in time periods 1 to 3 will be used to predict time period 4.
 This is a prediction made entirely using known data.
 Now for the next prediction, 'Demand 1.2', we will use the known values in time periods 2 & 3 and the previously predicted value of time period 4, to predict time period 5.